 Francis Chan’s excellent book, Forgotten God, acknowledges that we have forgotten Him in our daily lives.
 A celebration like Pentecost helps us remember Him and provides a milestone moment in our families to teach our children who the Spirit is and why we need Him.

-In preparation for Pentecost Sunday on May 24, here are five reasons why it is a wonder worth celebrating that the Holy Spirit came.
+In preparation for Pentecost Sunday, here are five reasons why it is a wonder worth celebrating that the Holy Spirit came.

 1. Having the Holy Spirit is better than having the physical person of Jesus!
 Jesus said, “It is to your advantage that I go away”—so He could send the Helper.
 Jesus was confined to a body, a single place.
 The Spirit can be and is in every place around the globe where a believer is found—and dwells within, guiding the person’s own heart.
 Amazing!